-Entrance Criteria Success Criteria 1.
-RCS Test Plan has been developed consisting of primary objectives, secondary objectives, configuration of thruster/system, test conditions and environments, differences between the flight unit configuration and the pre-qualification unit, and definition of information to be included in the post test quick look report.
-Test plan provided to NASA at least 30 days prior 1.
-2. RCS thruster testing conducted per the test plan.
+Entrance Criteria Success Criteria 2.
+3. 4.
+6. primary objectives, secondary objectives, configuration of thruster/system, test conditions and environments, differences between the flight unit configuration and the pre-qualification unit, and definition of information to be included in the post test quick look report.
+Test plan provided to NASA at least 30 days prior to TRR.
+RCS Test Plan approved by SNC DC Program Management.
+Disposition of NASA comments and closure of SNC actions for final test Plan prior to or at Test Readiness Review.
+Test facility checked out and ready for testing, including vacuum chamber and fluid system verifications.
+Fabrication and delivery of RCS thruster hardware.
+1. 2.
+3. 4.
+RCS thruster testing conducted per the test plan.
 The following primary test objectives were met: a.
 Obtained data on start up and shutdown transients: i.
-Temperature transients.
-2. 3. to TRR.
-RCS Test Plan approved by SNC DC Program ii.
-Igniter timing.iii.
-Thermal soak back.b.
-Obtained data on steady state 4.
-Management.
-Disposition of NASA comments and closure of SNC actions for final test Plan prior to or at Test Readiness Review. performance in a vacuum: i.
+Temperature transients. ii.
+Igniter timing. iii.
+Thermal soak back. b.
+Obtained data on steady state performance in a vacuum: i.
 Thermal soak back. ii.
-Thrust.
-5. Test facility checked out and ready for testing, including vacuum chamber and fluid system verifications. з. iii.
+Thrust. iii.
 Isp.
 Post test quick look report provided to NASA as defined in the Test Plan.
-6. Fabrication and delivery of RCS thruster hardware.
-4. Paper and electronic copy of all presentation materials provided to NASA.
-7. RCS thruster hardware inspected and accepted ready for testing.
+Paper and electronic copy of all presentation materials provided to NASA 7.
+RCS thruster hardware inspected and accepted ready for testing.
 5. The Certification Plan has been updated to show traceability to the applicable

-8. Completion of the Test Readiness Review to meet elements of this test. the intent of NPR 7123.1A Appendix G.11 criteria.
-Closure of all applicable Test Readiness Review actions prior to test.
-6. Trace to the Certification Plan presented at the milestone review meeting.
-9. Certification received from SNC DC Program Management that testing is ready to proceed.
-10. The following technical products have been made available to NASA prior to the milestone completion review: Test Readiness Review presentation documentation.
-11. NASA invited to gain insight by participating in the build up and preparation for the tests, participating in all test readiness reviews, and observing the tests.
+- Completion of the Test Readiness Review to meet the intent of NPR 7123.1A Appendix G.11 criteria.
+Closure of all applicable Test Readiness Review actions prior to test. - Certification received from SNC DC Program Management that testing is ready to proceed. - 10.
+The following technical products have been made available to NASA prior to the milestone completion review: - Test Readiness Review presentation documentation. - NASA invited to gain insight by participating in the build up and preparation for the tests, participating in all test readiness reviews, and observing the tests.